 But the story doesn’t end here.

 Joseph became known as a dream-teller, and God uses him to interpret the dream of the king (Genesis 41).
 Quickly, Joseph (foreigner and former slave) rises to a position of great power, directing the affairs of the Egyptian nation.
 And then, a severe famine breaks out and all food is sparse, causing Joseph’s family to come search for aid in this foreign land (Genesis 42).

 Throughout this long discourse into the life of Joseph (30% of the book of Genesis), we learn that God is our PROVISION.
 God is providentially involved in all the details of Joseph’s life…which I find incredibly comforting.
 When I can’t make sense of the in’s & out’s, twists & turns, and my details unnerving…I can trust in God’s sovereign care.
 Knowing He’s got this!
 And He always will!

 As for Joseph, he finally sees the hand of God as the master-weaver.
 He successfully sees the hand of God working all things together for good (Rom.
 8:28) when, from his vantage point, things looked like a disaster.
 Listen to the words Joseph spoke to his traitor brothers at the end of a turbulent life journey…

-You might not see how God is going to work out your current situation.
+You might not see how God is going to work out your current situation for your success.
 But don’t lose hope.
 Don’t give in.
 Keep pursuing Him!
-God is after a relationship with you…not merely an end result.
+God is after a relationship with you…not merely a result.